shimaore/huge-play/middleware/client/queuer.coffee.md

           else
             notification.offhook = false

+          for own k,v of data when typeof v in ['number','string','boolean'] notification[k] ?= v

 Module `black-metal` 8.3.0 will report the call object as `data.call` (and this is currently the only parameter that might be provided).

 If `data.call` is present we notify using the call's process; if it isn't we notify directly.